Skip to main content

 It's common to worry if you have a finger on the pulse or your clientele — or, conversely, to slip into a mindset that you "already know."
 Either way, a client needs analysis or assessment, aka CNA, can set things straight and unlock critical information.

-Here at Zoe Marketing & Communications, we've been doing CNAs with clients for 35+ years.
+Here at Zoe Marketing & Communications, we've been doing CNAs with clients since 2020.
 We want to help you get to the heart of your customers' needs, too.
 In this blog, you'll discover the ABCs of CNAs, including:

 Ready to discover what's on your clients' minds (and what to do with that intel once you have it)?
 Let's dive in.